zvpyp/catastro/README.md

 ### What is this?

-This is a project made in pascal as a final project for "Algorithm and Data Structure", of the _National Technological University, Concepción del Uruguay Regional Faculty_.
+This is a project made in pascal as a final project for "Algorithm and Data Structures", of the _National Technological University, Concepción del Uruguay Regional Faculty_.

 ### May I download it?